kloevschall/surrogate/README.md

 qpress needs to be installed via yum and not via the installer script.

-I do not store mysql database and backup within the same directory!
-So to the prompt for "Directory to store data" I point it to the location of my backup directory.
-Then set `mysql_data_path` and `mysql_log_path` from within `surrogate.conf`.
-The location of `mysql_socket` does not match CentOS so it needs to be edited.
+I myself do not store the mysql database and backup within the same directory hierarchy!
+So during installation to the prompt for "Directory to store data" I point it to the location of my backup directory of choice.
+Then I set `mysql_data_path` and `mysql_log_path` from within `surrogate.conf` to the mysql data directory.
+The location of `mysql_socket` does not match that of CentOS 7 so it needs to be edited.
 Keep the default installation paths for config, libs, and surrogate logs to be on the safe side.

-In this version `mysql_data_path` and `mysql_log_path` can be the same directory.
+In this version `mysql_data_path` and `mysql_log_path` can be the same directory without causing trouble during restore.

 Creation of the crontab file is not working...
-Add it yourself with e.g. `crontab -e`:
+Add it yourself with e.g. `crontab -e` and to your preferences:

  `0 8 * * * /usr/local/bin/surrogate -b full`

-In the above environment full and incremental backup is working.
-Restoring a complete backup is working also.
+In the above environment the full and incremental backup is working.
+Restoring a complete backup is also working.

 But, test it yourself.
-Especially also the restoring process to be on the safe side.
+Especially the restoring process to be on the safe side.

 ### Warning